Excel VBA Refresh Pivot Table

 Private Sub Worksheet_Change(ByVal Target As Range) Worksheet("Data Sheet").PivotTables("PivotTable1").RefreshTable End Sub

-Method #3 – Refresh All the Pivot Tables in the Same Worksheet
+#2 – Refresh All Pivot Tables of the Same Worksheet

 If you have many pivot tables in the same worksheet you can refresh all the pivot tables in a single click itself.
 Use the below code to refresh all the pivot tables in the sheet.

 Sub Refresh_Pivot_Tables_Example1() Worksheets("Data Sheet").Select With ActiveSheet .PivotTables("Table1").RefreshTable .PivotTables("Table2").RefreshTable .PivotTables("Table3").RefreshTable .PivotTables("Table4").RefreshTable .PivotTables("Table5").RefreshTable End With End Sub

 You need to change the name of the worksheet and pivot table names as per your worksheet details.

-Method #4 – Refresh All the Pivot Tables in the Workbook
+#3 – Refresh All Tables in the Workbook

 It is highly unlikely we have all the pivot tables on the same worksheet.
 Usually, for each report, we try to add separate pivot tables in separate sheets.
-In these cases, we cannot keep writing the code each pivot table to be refreshed.
+In these cases, we cannot keep writing the code for each pivot table to be refreshed.

 So, what we can do is with a single code using loops we can loop through all the pivot tables on the workbook and refresh them with a single click of the button.